Anderson v. Stallone: Case background

 The case was argued before District Judge William D. Keller of the Central District of California.
 The Court concluded that the Defendants are entitled to their motion for summary judgment because Anderson's script is an infringing work not entitled to copyright protection.

 The Court determined that the characters from the original movies were afforded copyright protection, using a standard borrowed from Judge Learned Hand in Nichols v.
 Universal Pictures Corp..
 The key to the standard is that copyright protection is afforded when a character is developed with enough specificity to constitute protectable expression.

 It was strikingly clear to the Court that Anderson's work was a derivative work; that under 17 U.S.C. section 106(2) derivative works are the exclusive privilege of the copyright holder (Stallone, in this case); and that since Anderson's work is unauthorized, no part of it can be given protection.
 Anderson attempted to argue that Congressional history of 17 U.S.C. section 103(a) indicates that Congress intended non-infringing portions of derivative works to be protected.
 The Court disagreed, citing legal scholarship (copyright law professors Melville and David Nimmer) and case law interpretations of 103(a).

+The Court also held that the finished Rocky IV film was not substantially similar to Anderson's treatment, because any similarities in ideas and expression between the two works flowed from the fact that both were continuations of the prior Rocky films, and the treatment and the finished film only shared broad ideas such as the theme of East–West confrontation.